Fair and efficient allocation of indivisible items under category constraints: Introduction

 \subsection{Proof techniques}

-Before explaining our proof idea, let us first describe the approach by Shoshan et al.~\cite{ShoshanSeHa23}.
-In the case of two agents, Shoshan et al. search for allocations that maximize $\sum_{i=1,2} t_i u_i(A_i)$ (weighted utilitarian optimal allocations) and update the weights along $t_1 \in (0,1)$, with $t_1 + t_2 = 1$.
+Before explaining our proof idea, let us first describe the approach by \cite{ShoshanSeHa23}.
+In the case of two agents, \cite{ShoshanSeHa23} search for allocations that maximize $\sum_{i=1,2} t_i u_i(A_i)$ (weighted utilitarian optimal allocations) and update the weights along $t_1 \in (0,1)$, with $t_1 + t_2 = 1$.
 If there are multiple optimal allocations, they break ties arbitrarily.
-Due to the classical characterization that fractional Pareto-optimal allocations are equivalent to weighted utilitarian optimal allocations with positive weights $t_i$~\cite{Negishi1960,Varian1976}, the method generates a sequence of Pareto-optimal allocations, where each consecutive allocation is obtained by swapping two items.
+Due to the classical characterization that fractional Pareto-optimal allocations are equivalent to weighted utilitarian optimal allocations with positive weights $t_i$~\citep{Negishi1960}, the method generates a sequence of Pareto-optimal allocations, where each consecutive allocation is obtained by swapping two items.
 Along the way, there is a switching point at which the envy-relation reverses direction, and this point can be interpreted as the desired allocation.

-In the above approach, moving from one Pareto-optimal allocation to the next one because of the change in the weights is reminiscent to the pivot step in the ``shadow vertex'' version of the simplex algorithm.
-This point of view was somehow the starting point of our method, even if this is maybe not transparent anymore in the final version.
-Yet, we kept the idea of relying to linear programming.
+In the above approach, moving from one Pareto-optimal allocation to another induced by changes in the weights is reminiscent of the pivot steps in the ``shadow vertex'' version of the simplex algorithm.
+This perspective was one of the starting points of our method, even though it may no longer be fully transparent in the final presentation.
+Nevertheless, we retain the core idea of relying on linear programming.

-To generalize the result of Shoshan et al. to the case of $n$ agents, we consider weighted utilitarian optimal allocations, where the weights lie now in the $(n-1)$-dimensional standard simplex $\Delta^{n-1}$.
+To generalize the result of \cite{ShoshanSeHa23} to the case of $n$ agents, we consider weighted utilitarian optimal allocations, where the weights lie now in the $(n-1)$-dimensional standard simplex $\Delta^{n-1}$.
 For weights on the boundary of the simplex, there exists an agent in the positive support who is envy-free at the corresponding optimal allocation.
-Then, applying the KKM (Knaster–Kuratowski–Mazurkiewicz) lemma~\cite{knaster1929beweis}, which is a set-covering variant of Brouwer's fixed-point theorem and Sperner's lemma, demonstrates the existence of a weight such that, for each agent $i$, there is an optimal allocation that makes agent $i$ envy-free.
+Then, applying the KKM (Knaster–Kuratowski–Mazurkiewicz) lemma, which is a set-covering variant of Brouwer's fixed-point theorem and Sperner's lemma, demonstrates the existence of a weight such that, for each agent $i$, there is an optimal allocation that makes agent $i$ envy-free.